mixxxdj/manual/source/chapters/preferences.rst

 Since the sound stream is routed from ALSA to Pulse and back to ALSA, this adds an additional latency of ~2 x the selected audio buffer size.

 OSS is an Sound API that predates ALSA.
-Few modern soundcards use OSS.
+Few modern soundcards have OSS drivers.

 macOS
-"""""
+^^^^^
 CoreAudio is the only Sound API on macOS.

+.. _preferences-mic-monitor-mode:

 Microphone Monitor Mode and Latency Compensation
 ------------------------------------------------

 The Microphone Monitor Mode option presents three options for routing the microphone inputs: